mne-tools/mne-dash/README.md

 ## About the app
 ### How does it work?

-This app is fully written in Dash + scikit-learn.
+This app is fully written in Dash + mne-python.

 ## Built With
 * [Dash](https://dash.plot.ly/) - Main server and interactive components